 Faculty in Residence

-The Faculty-in-Residence program engages a full-time faculty member in a part-time appointment with OAI in focused, collaborative work that provides leadership and programming for strategic initiatives that are a priority for the campus community.
+The Faculty-in-Residence program engages a faculty member in a part-time appointment with OAI in focused, collaborative work that provides leadership and programming for strategic initiatives that are a priority for the campus community.

 Current Faculty-in-Residence colleagues in OAI are: